PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 The Knight nodded at this, as if it made sense, exhilarated to have travelling company; more cover for his escape.

-"I'm Red," she beamed a warm, welcoming smile, "I'm thrilled you're joining me."
+"I'm Red," she beamed a warm, welcoming smile, "Its great you're joining me."

 But not as pleased as The Knight, it was all going rather well.
 Their common goal: a need to travel far north and stay off the main trail.